hhickingbotham/hhickingbotham.github.io/index.md

 * I then performed survival analysis to associate calculated PCs with different survival outcomes in the tumor data and identify High and Low risk groups.
 * After the risk groups were identified, I executed outcome modeling using PCs as predictors along with a bootstrap model validation specifically to address the problem of model overfitting.
 Concordance indecies, out of bounds sample error, and optimism calcuations were performed to correct for the known model overfit problem.

 This project was a great combination of statistical tools I learned in school, such as linear models, PCA, and EDA, with additional tools I learned throughout the project, Cox Proportional Hazard models, survival analysis, and bootstrap validations.
-This project also gave me experience with data cleaning, dealing with data discrepencies, emphasized the importance in clear and consise communication to my panel members.
+This project also gave me experience with data cleaning, dealing with data discrepencies, emphasized the importance in clear and concise communication to my master's panel members.

 ## Staff Manufacturing Engineer